66 Motel (Needles): Decline

 The Red Rock Bridge, a former railway bridge, carried Route 66 traffic across the Colorado River from 1946 until the Interstate 40 crossing was built two decades later.
 I-40 bypassed Needles c.
 1970 and the long-abandoned Red Rock Bridge was dismantled in 1976, leaving I-40 as the only viable highway crossing eastward into Arizona.
 An 11-mile stretch of US 95 through Needles was also pushed out of the town onto I-40 as part of a concurrency.

 This left the motel and the Route 66 segment through the village bypassed and no longer part of the main road westward to Los Angeles.

 Small independent Route 66 lodgings, on the town's now-bypassed main street but a mile or more from the nearest freeway exit, would be forced to compete with national chains building newer, larger properties directly adjacent to the I-40 off-ramps.

 As the small, independent motels relied on the visibility which came with a location on the main road of their era, business declined.
 By the 1990s, the 66 Motel was no longer taking overnight travellers and its much-photographed neon signage was deteriorating and no longer functional.
 The motel survived through monthly rentals as single room occupancy.

 Preservation

 In 2012, a private fundraising effort led by Ed Klein of Route 66 World raised almost three thousand dollars ($3000) toward the repair of the historic motel's neon signage; the green 66 and red MOTEL flickered back to life as part of a re-lighting ceremony on the evening of June 23, 2012.

 Klein has plans to revisit the motel sign in the first half of 2021 to give it a touch up of paint and to check the neon's electrical system.

+As of July, 2024, the motel was listed for sale on Zillow for $199,000.
+It boasts a lobby, a manager's apartment as well as six motel rooms.
+Included in the sale is the historic "66 Motel" sign and the lot across the street.